 Letters to parents

-For those who don’t want to participate in the School scheme please make sure your Chromebook meets the following specification:
+For those who do not wish to participate in the School scheme please make sure your Chromebook meets the following specification:

 - Chromebook 11 (11 inch screen)